 However, the real sea is much more than a solution of salts.
 It is a living environment that includes the presence of plankton and microorganisms.

-In health centers at sea shores use natural saline waters with specific concentrations and temperatures for treating:
+Many health centers by the sea, use natural saline waters with specific concentrations and temperatures for treating:

 - Rheumatic disorders and arthritis,